Load required libraries

 )

-# Add annotations manually for each end point
+# Add individual annotations for each president

 for (i in 1:nrow(end_points)) {

-x = point$day,
+x = end_points$day[i],

-y = point$percent_change,
+y = end_points$percent_change[i],

 showarrow = TRUE,